cylc/cylc-doc/src/user-guide/running-workflows/running-workflows.rst

 Configuration Logs
 ^^^^^^^^^^^^^^^^^^

-At startup a folder ``log/flow-config`` is created where the flow configuration is recorded, with all templating expanded:
+At startup a folder ``log/flow-config`` is created to record the workflow configuration, with all templating expanded:

 - ``flow-processed.cylc`` - A record of the current workflow configuration with templating expanded, but without being fully parsed: Duplicate sections